GDGOC-HKUST/2025-intro-to-docker-and-k8s/part1/script.md

 ### [SCENE 1: Introduction] - 30 seconds
 *[Start with terminal window and editor side by side, GDG HKUST logo in corner]*

-**YOU:** "Hey everyone! 👋 Welcome to this GDG HKUST tutorial on Docker! [*gesture: open arms welcome*] I'm excited to show you how Docker is revolutionizing the way we build, ship, and run applications.
+**YOU:** "Hey everyone! 👋 Welcome to this Google Developer Group HKUST tutorial on Docker and Kubernetes! [*gesture: open arms welcome*] I'm excited to show you how Docker is revolutionizing the way we build, ship, and run applications.

+I'm Andy, a core tech team member of GDG HKUST, and i will be your guide in this tutorial.

 Instead of a theoretical lecture, we'll learn by doing! 💻 In just a few minutes, we'll containerize this simple Go web server step by step.
 Ready?
 Let's dive in!" [*gesture: brings hands together showing focus*]

 ### [SCENE 2: The Application] - 1 minute
 *[Focus on the code editor with main.go open, use visual pointer to highlight code]*